avcixm/academicprofile/index.md

 # 👋 Welcome

-I am a professor of mathematics specializing in stochastic processes, and nonlinear PDEs.
+I am an assistant professor of mathematics specializing in analysis of PDEs and its applications.
 This site presents my academic background, research interests, teaching, and current projects.

 ---

 ## 🔬 Research Interests

-- Stochastic volatility modeling
+- Nonlinear Analysis
-- Nonlinear and variable exponent PDEs
+- Analysis of nonlinear variable exponent PDEs
-- Numerical simulation of stochastic differential equations
+- Variable Lebesgue Spaces
-- Functional analysis and variational methods in finance and physics
+- Stochastic Processes

 ---